PrivacyVandaag/PrivacyVandaag/README.md

 # Privacy Vandaag
-THIS VERSION CONTAINS MAJOR ERROR.
-WE PUBLISH IMPROVED VERSION WITH FIX LATER TODAY!

 Modified general RSS-reader to follow some predefined feeds.
 Forked from version 60 of the SpaRSS reader from Etuldan.
 The modifications are described in the changelog.